segarc21/des-connector-odbc/README.md

-# DESODBC - DES Connector/ODBC Driver
+# DESODBC v1.1.0 - DES Connector/ODBC Driver

 DESODBC is an ODBC Driver of Datalog Educational System (DES) (https://des.sourceforge.io/), an open-source database management system developed and maintained by Fernando Saenz-Perez.
 This project is a GPLv2 derivate work of MySQL Connector/ODBC Driver 9.0.0, the ODBC Driver for MySQL ([mysql-connector-odbc](https://github.com/mysql/mysql-connector-odbc)).
 The modifications that have resulted in this final work have been done by Sergio Miguel Garcia Jimenez (https://github.com/segarc21).
 Attributions regarding original authorship and modifications are properly placed in the source files.

 Binaries ```desodbc-installer``` correspond to the DESODBC installer; ```w``` corresponds to the Unicode and ```a``` to the ANSI version of the driver; ```S``` to the setup libraries.

 The released binaries have been compiled in Windows 10 22H2, Debian 10.10.0 (GLIBC 2.28) and macOS Big Sur 11.0.1.

+Document ```DESODBC v1.1 SDD.pdf``` presents the Software Design Description of this project.

 ## Licensing